📢 This book in a few sentences

 Try using AIDA (Attention, Interest, Desire, Action) model when sharing your ideas with others.
 This can help highlight the benefits of your ideas, which can motivate and inspire others easier.

 Storytelling also helps!
 You can use some dramatic elements when sharing your ideas so it would be easier for people to make sense of what you are saying.
 Using visuals and pictures is even better!
-When possible, share testimonials, endorsements and case studies to support your message too.
+When possible, share testimonials, endorsements, and case studies to support your message.
 And remember, it’s best to give the most important information at the very beginning of your pitch as this is the information that people remember best.

 👉 Commercial thinking

 To have commercial thinking means to understand what makes a business successful and why.
-It includes having decent knowledge and understanding of financial matters and other realities that affect how a business operates and why.
-Having commercial acumen enables to manage the costs effectively, make better-informed decisions and anticipate future possibilities.
+It includes having a decent knowledge and understanding of financial matters and other realities that affect how a business operates and why.
+Having commercial acumen enables one to manage costs effectively, make better-informed decisions, and anticipate future possibilities.